 In today’s digital world, Apps have become an essential part of all enterprise activities.
-App demands are driven by both external customers, who demands it to be interactive and internal customers(employees), who want tons of custom business apps to be built.
+App demands are driven by both external customers, who demand it to be interactive and internal customers(employees), who want tons of custom business apps to be built.
 Internal app demands are primarily generated by non-technical-business teams.
 The apps are usually non-mission-critical but business-critical apps.
 The people who demand these apps are business users who usually have limited -technical knowledge.
-A small portion of these app demands are getting satiated by out of the box SaaS services but they still have a big chunk of custom demands that has to be built..
+A small portion of these app demands are getting satiated by out-of-the-box SaaS services but they still have a big chunk of custom demands that have to be built...
 There is an inherent dependency created on the technical/IT teams to take care of these app needs.
-But in organizations, IT/technical teams have focus mostly on the core/mission critical apps.
-This creates a catch-22 situation for these business app developers, where they themselves cannot create app and the IT team is a bottleneck.
+But in organizations, IT/technical teams have focused mostly on the core/mission-critical apps.
+This creates a catch-22 situation for these business app developers, where they themselves cannot create an app and the IT team is a bottleneck.
 In essence app development is in the control of a select few technical developers and the IT team.
 In other words, there is no “Democratic way to include all stakeholders into the app development process”.

 Back in 2011, Gartner predicted that at least 25% of all business applications will be built by citizen developers.
-The emergence of the non-technical business developers,also called as citizen developers, is real now.
+The emergence of the non-technical business developers also called citizen developers is real now.
 Gartner defines a citizen developer as “A user who creates new business applications for consumption by others using development and run-time environments sanctioned by corporate IT.”.

-One of the primary reasons for the coming-of-age of the citizen developers include the emergence of modern low-code platforms.
-Low Code platforms like Wavemaker bring in a new zeal for the citizen developers where they can use visual app building approaches, 1-click deployments and DIY app maintenance to quickly create an app from an idea.
+One of the primary reasons for the coming-of-age of the citizen developers is the emergence of modern low-code platforms.
+Low-Code platforms like Wavemaker bring in a new zeal for the citizen developers where they can use visual app-building approaches, 1-click deployments, and DIY app maintenance to quickly create an app from an idea.

-However, the emergence of both the citizen developers and low-code platforms have not played out that much with a lot of the enterprise technology leadership.
+However, the emergence of both the citizen developers and low-code platforms has not played out that much with a lot of the enterprise technology leadership.
 There are still challenges within enterprises to establish a centralized innovation platform for citizen developers to quickly create an app from an idea.
-There are no established methodologies that can be adopted by the enterprise IT to make the combo of citizen-developers and low-code-platforms work effectively.
-Agile processes are only partially successful with low code platforms.
-Partial involvement of technical teams are still a reality.
-Even a small involvement of technical teams bring in big hurdles to unleash the true power of the citizen developer movement.
+There are no established methodologies that can be adopted by enterprise IT to make the combo of citizen-developers and low-code-platforms work effectively.
+Agile processes are only partially successful with low-code platforms.
+Partial involvement of technical teams is still a reality.
+Even a small involvement of technical teams brings in big hurdles to unleash the true power of the citizen developer movement.

 Is Gartner’s BiModal-IT, a solution for ushering in the Citizen Developer movement?
-The answer would be Yes and No. BiModal-IT is a high level methodology that is to employed by enterprises and propagates the creation and operation of 2 distinct teams to tackle the issues of renovate and innovate.
-Citizen developers can be employed in both the teams, more so in Innovate teams.
+The answer would be Yes and No. BiModal-IT is a high-level methodology that is to be employed by enterprises and propagates the creation and operation of 2 distinct teams to tackle the issues of renovation and innovation.
+Citizen developers can be employed in both teams, more so in Innovate teams.

-BiModal-IT doesn’t specifically get into the intricacies on how exactly the citizen developers can be empowered.
-Gartner, though gets into those details in another publication specifically targeting at the citizen developers.
+BiModal-IT doesn’t specifically get into the intricacies of how exactly the citizen developers can be empowered.
+Gartner though gets into those details in another publication specifically targeting the citizen developers.
 There it talks about how Citizen developers can contribute to enterprise innovation(mode 2 of BiModal-IT), how they need separate special infrastructure and tools (like low-code platforms) to get empowered.

 2-pass development is a new methodology proposed by WaveMaker, specifically targeted at using a low-code platform in the most optimized manner to completely leverage the omnipresent citizen developers in an enterprise to usher an era of enterprise innovation.